Alchemy-Meister/TekkenBot/README.md

 - [ ] Complete this list :P

 ## Disclaimer
 **Tekken's process memory overwrite has only been tested in offline mode, it probably won't work in online mode, nor I intend to make it work.
 Its only purpose is for debugging or for training with specific character/stages.
 No DLC piracy is intended.
-Use at your own risk**
+Use at your own risk, please support BANDAI NAMCO Entertainment and buy the DLC content**

 ## Screenshot
 ![Memory Overwrite](Screenshots/memory_overwrite.png?raw=true)